BLOCK ISLAND STUFFIES

 This recipe makes a LOT of stuffies (30-40), but is easily halved, or they also freeze beautifully.
 Just freeze on baking sheets and then store in ziplock bags and pull out one or two whenever you have a craving!!

-This recipe won first place in the 2015 Block Island Stuffies Contest and first place in the Newport Irish American Club Stuffie Smack-down in 2018 and 2019!
+This recipe won first place in the 2015 Block Island Stuffies Contest and first place in the Newport Irish American Club Stuffie Smack-down in 2018, 2019, and 2020!
+I am still the reigning champ!!

 I also use this recipe to make ‘bite-size’ stuffies with littlenecks.
 This makes a great appetizer and you can make them ahead and freeze them to use as needed!